fluid-project/handbook.floeproject.org/src/documents/CaseStudyExemplar.md

 The Floe project developed an EPUB 3 resource that exemplifies best practices for creating inclusive EPUB resources:

-<a class="link-external" href="https://idrc.cachefly.net/floeproject.org/ebooks/InclusiveEPUB-physics.epub"> Download the EPUB</a>
+<a href="https://idrc.cachefly.net/floeproject.org/ebooks/InclusiveEPUB-physics.epub" rel="nofollow" target="_blank" class="link-external"> Download the EPUB</a>

 This resource demonstrates the following accessibility features:
 * ARIA attributes and other HTML markup to support screen readers;